Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Transport Design Engineer
+Entry / Progression - Transport Design Engineer

-There are currently no specialized Transport Design courses in Ireland.
+There are currently no specialized transport design courses in Ireland.
 Degree courses are available in the UK.

 There are a number of related courses on offer in Ireland, which may be relevant to this particular career.